KatieWright26/exercises/README.md

 ### Box Model

 The box model refers to the box that each piece of content is wrapped in.
 This box contains several properties:
-1. Content: where text, a link or image lives.
+1. Content: This is the core of the box model where text, a link or image lives.
-2. Padding: space between the content at the edge of the box.
-Background colors apply to the padding space.
+2. Padding: Space between the content and the edge of the box.
+Background colors also apply to the padding space.
 3. Border: This wraps around the outside of the box and around the edge of any padding or content.
-4. Margin: sits around all three inner layers and provides space between its box, and other box models.
+4. Margin: This sits around all three inner layers and provides space between this box, and other neighbouring box models.

-Any width or height that is applied via CSS, is only applied the the content section of the model.
+Any width or height that is applied via CSS, is only applied to the content section of the model.
 Hovering over this element in the browser dev tools will display the _total_ width of the element, e.g.

 ```
 .myContent {